- What do I need to use Panopto?

 5. What can the University do with my recorded lectures?

 The University provides the mechanism and the channel for recording lectures but the owner is responsible for making the recordings available.
 Willamette and WITS will not distribute your lectures to anyone else, although we can assist you in that process if you wish.
-WITS will remove materials from the Tegrity server based on the retention policy.
-(LINK)
+WITS will remove materials from the Panopto server based on the retention policy and storage space constraints.

 6. What formats can my students use to view lectures ?